-Cash equivalents: Cash equivalents include all highly liquid investments with original maturities of three months or less and are stated at fair value.
+Cash equivalents: Cash equivalents include all highly liquid investments with original maturities of three months or less.
 Restricted cash and cash equivalents are reported as noncurrent assets.
-At June 30, 2019 and 2018, cash equivalents consisted primarily of investments in a Local Government Investment Pool ("LGIP") and money market mutual funds.
+At June 30, 2022 and 2021, cash equivalents consisted primarily of investments in a Local Government Investment Pool ("LGIP") and money market mutual funds.
 These cash equivalents are valued at amortized cost, which approximates fair value.
 Money market mutual funds are not exposed to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.

 Investments: Certificates of deposit are stated at cost, which approximates fair value.
 All other investments are stated at fair value.
-All investments with maturity or call dates greater than one year from the statement of net position date and all restricted investments are reported as noncurrent assets.
+All investments with maturity or call dates greater than one year from the Statement of Net Position date and all restricted investments are reported as noncurrent assets.
 Normally, the Association holds such assets to maturity, unless called, in which case the assets are reinvested in the current market environment.